nais/doc/docs/workloads/reference/ingress.md

 # Ingress traffic

-Ingress traffic is traffic that is directed to your application from outside the environment.
-This is done by configuring the [`ingresses`][nais-ingress] block in your NAIS application yaml manifest with the domains you want your application to receive traffic from.
+Ingress traffic is traffic directed to your application from outside the environment.
+This is done by configuring the [`ingresses`][nais-ingress] block in your NAIS application yaml manifest with the [domains](environments.md) you want your application to receive traffic from.

 [nais-ingress]: ../application/reference/application-spec.md#ingresses